how to use bluetooth on raspberry pi

 Set up Bluetooth using the terminal

-Whether you use SSH, a server distribution without GUI or want to do the same thing from a terminal, it’s possible.
+Whether you use SSH, a Linux distribution without a GUI like Raspberry Pi OS Lite, or a simple terminal, it’s possible to achieve the same result from the command line.

-• Start the main tool with:
+• Start the bluetoothctl utility:

 bluetoothctl